s-yagoobi/fixation-probability/README.md

 ## Code

 The code for calculating the fixation probability can be found in .vscode/src/fixation_probability_function.py.
-The documentation on how we calculate fixation probability can be found in .vscode/src/algorithm.md.
+The documentation on how we calculate fixation probability can be found in .vscode/docs/algorithm.md.

 ## Manuscript

-Also you can find the paper published based on this project [here](https://www.nature.com/articles/s41598-021-97187-6) or under .vscode/docs/manuscript.
+Also, you can find the paper published based on this project [here](https://www.nature.com/articles/s41598-021-97187-6) or under .vscode/docs/manuscript.